University of Arkansas at Monticello School Images

 There is an open admissions policy at the University of Arkansas at Monticello, so virtually all qualified candidates are accepted up through the filling of student capacity for a given semester.
 Of course, as with any school, certain programs may have admissions standards independent of—and more stringent than—those of the school as a whole.

-The admissions requirements for incoming, first-time undergraduates include completing the full application form, providing a complete high school transcript (and from any colleges, if applicable), furnishing scores from a recognized academic assessment exam (SAT, ACT, COMPASS, etc.), and offering proof of double immunization against measles/mumps/rubella (MMR).
+The admissions requirements for incoming undergraduate, first-time applicants include completing the full application form, providing a complete high school transcript (and from any colleges, if applicable), furnishing official test scores from the ACT, SAT, ASSET, or COMPASS taken within the past five years of the application date, and offering proof of double immunization against measles/mumps/rubella (MMR).

 Athletics

-Donning green and white jerseys, the athletics teams at the University of Arkansas at Monticello are referred to as the Bool Weevils in the case of the men’s teams, and as the Cotton Blossoms in the case of the women’s teams.
-The school competes in the National Collegiate Athletic Association Division II within the Gulf South Conference.
-In total, the school field athletics teams in the following sports: volleyball, football, golf, softball, baseball, cross country, and men’s and women’s basketball.
+Donning green and white jerseys, the athletics teams at the University of Arkansas at Monticello are referred to as the Boll Weevils in the case of the men’s teams, and as the Cotton Blossoms in the case of the women’s teams.
+The school competes in the National Collegiate Athletic Association Division II within the Great American Conference.
+In total, the school field athletics teams in the following sports: volleyball, football, softball, baseball, men’s and women’s golf, men’s and women’s cross country, and men’s and women’s basketball.
 Additional intramural sports teams are available for students to participate in.